 History of Positive Money Europe

-Positive Money Europe was founded in 2019, and grew out of Positive Money UK – a non-profit organisation founded in 2010 that targets the Bank of England.
-The European organisation was launched following a successful campaign targeting the European Central Bank, “Quantitative Easing for the People”.
+Positive Money Europe was founded in 2019, and grew out of Positive Money UK — a non-profit organisation founded in 2010 that targets the Bank of England.
+The European organisation was launched following the successful ‘Quantitative easing for the people’ campaign, which targeted the European Central Bank.

-Positive Money UK was founded in 2010 because no one was talking about how banks create money and the role this played in the 2008 financial crisis.
-The organisation quickly built a following of ordinary people, economists and financial industry insiders who recognised that it is impossible to understand many of the problems with our economy without looking at how money is created.
+Positive Money UK was founded in 2010 because no one was talking about how banks create money and the role that this played in the 2008 financial crisis.
+The organisation quickly built a following of ordinary people, economists and financial industry insiders, who all recognised that it is impossible to understand many of the problems with our economy without looking at how money is created.

 Positive Money UK has since successfully initiated debates in the UK parliament, submitted petitions to decision-makers, and built a network of 66,000 supporters and 13 local groups across the UK.

-In just four years, Positive Money Europe has grown its team to 9 people, its email subscriber base to 4500 supporters, and its social media follower base to 9420 on Facebook and 7671 on twitter.
+In just four years, Positive Money Europe has grown its team to nine people, its email subscriber base to 5,700 supporters, and its social media follower base to 9,350 on Facebook and 8,120 on Twitter.

 Highlights

-November 2016: In an annual report on the ECB, the European Parliament expresses criticism towards QE and proposes to channel QE towards “smart investments”.
+November 2016: In an annual report on the ECB, the European Parliament expresses criticism towards Quantitave Easing (QE) and proposes to channel QE towards ‘smart investments’.

 December 2016: The ECB publishes a letter outlining that helicopter money could be feasible under certain conditions.

-October 2018: Wemove.EU, Eurodad, and Positive Money Europe hands over a petition, signed by more than 117,000 citizens, demanding the return of ECB profits to Greece, to the Euro Group’s spokesperson in Brussels.
+October 2018: Wemove.EU, Eurodad and Positive Money Europe hand over a petition demanding the return of ECB profits to Greece, signed by more than 117,000 citizens, to the Euro Group’s spokesperson in Brussels.

-January 2019: In its annual resolution on the ECB, the European Parliament adopts several of Positive Money Europe’s proposals in the area of transparency and governance.
+January 2019: In its annual resolution on the ECB, the European Parliament adopts several of Positive Money Europe’s proposals in the areas of transparency and governance.

 May 2020: Christine Lagarde reaffirms the importance of climate change following our open letter highlighting that the ECB should not sideline its work on climate change due to the Covid19 crisis.

-September 2020: Only 5 days after the launch of our publication on “Green Targeted Longer Term Refinancing Operations (TLTROs)”, Christine Lagarde praises the report during a hearing at the European Parliament, demonstrating the impact of our work.
+September 2020: Only five days after the launch of our publication on ‘Green Targeted Longer Term Refinancing Operations (TLTROs)‘, Christine Lagarde praises the report during a hearing at the European Parliament, demonstrating the impact of our work.

 November 2020: We coordinate a letter signed by eight MEPs from across the political divide demanding answers to the ECB’s inaction on helicopter money.

-February 2021: We organise a policy roundtable with ECB’s Supervisory board member Elizabeth McCaul and several high-level experts to debate how the EU should respond to the possible rise in non-performing loans after the Covid19 crisis.
+February 2021: We organise a policy roundtable, with the ECB’s supervisory board member Elizabeth McCaul and several high-level experts, to debate how the EU should respond to the possible rise in non-performing loans after the Covid19 crisis.

-October 2021: Our first ever public stunt focusses public attention on the inaction on climate of the Governor of the central bank of Belgium, Pierre Wunsch.
+October 2021: Our first ever public action focusses public attention on the inaction on climate of the governor of the central bank of Belgium, Pierre Wunsch.

-October 2021: 10 citizens from 5 Eurozone countries present the conclusions of the European Citizens Bank project to Members of the European Parliament in Brussels.
+October 2021: 10 citizens from five Eurozone countries present the conclusions of the European Citizens Bank project to Members of the European Parliament in Brussels.

 February 2022: The ECB Annual Report has the longest climate change section ever and gets approved with the largest majority in the last 10 years.